web-vision/wv_deepltranslate/README.md

 composer req web-vision/wv_deepltranslate
 ```

-Once installed ,there appears a Deepl back end module with a settings tab.
+Once installed ,there appears a DeepL back end module with a settings tab.

 ## Extension Configuration

-Once you installed the extension, you have to set the Deepl API Key under extension configuration section
+Once you installed the extension, you have to set the DeepL API Key under extension configuration section

 ## Translating Content Elements

 Once the extension is installed and Api key provided we are good to go for translating content elements.
 On translating content element,There appears additional four options apart from normal translate and copy.

-- Deepl Translate(auto detect).
+- DeepL Translate(auto detect).
-- Deepl Translate.
+- DeepL Translate.
 - Google Translate(auto detect).
 - Google Translate.

 ## Translating TCA Records

-Deepltranslate supports translation of specific fields of TCA records.It understands fields which need to be translated,
+wv_deepltranslate supports translation of specific fields of TCA records.It understands fields which need to be translated,
 only if their `l10n_mode` is set to `prefixLangTitle`.
 For example if you need translation of fields of tx_news (teaser and bodytext),
 You need to override those fields like follows: